euctrl-pru/trrrj/README.md

 trrrj
 =====

-The `{trrrj}` package provides facilities to aid the analysis of flight trajectories.
+The `{trrrj}` package provides facilities to aid in the analysis of flight trajectories.

 Installation
 ------------

-`{trrrj}` is not currently available from CRAN, but you can install the development version from github with:
+`{trrrj}` is not yet available from CRAN, but you can install the development version from github with:

 ``` r
 # install.packages("remotes")